Chalking running down RV’s sidewall plus decals fading. What can I do?

 Whatever material you use, keep in mind that you will need to inspect and reseal any of the seams such as the roof to sidewall, front cap, and areas around vent coverings if the sealant there has deteriorated.
 Also check the gasket under the roof air conditioner and do not apply any sealant under that.
 In fact, it is recommended to remove the roof air conditioner when applying and reinstall it with a new gasket.

 As for the decals on the side, they typically have a 5-7 year life span, so it’s not uncommon to see fading of yours with it being over 10 years old.
-I did talk with a technician at Sharpline, one of the premiere decal manufacturers, and they do not recommend any type of wax or “shine” material.
+I did talk with a technician at Sharpline, one of the premier decal manufacturers, and they do not recommend any type of wax or “shine” material.
 But they have tested a new product called RejeX®, which they found has extended the life of their decals.

 You might also enjoy this from Dave